SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 **Empirical Insight**

 The ranked frequency list of the 300 most common header candidates provided an empirical view of the header distribution across the dataset.
-Manual inspection revealed that the detected headers fall into several structural categories, but only a subset corresponds to true narrative clinical sections, which are relevant for section detection.
+Manual inspection revealed that the detected headers fall into several structural categories, but only a subset corresponds to true narrative clinical sections, which are relevant for section extraction.
 Key observations include:

 1. True narrative clinical sections, such as SOAP-style headers, appear very frequently, often tens of thousands of times across the corpus.
 Examples include:
 2. Many detected headers correspond to structured data rather than document structure, including: